jiujitsuboy/standart-boots/README.md

 Vo = Initial Velocity.
-angule = angule of release plus 90 degrees (because the ball is released not up but to the side, so 90 degrees added to the angule build between the arm and the x-axis) g = gravity constant (9.2 km/s^2) h = hight of release.
+angule = angule of release plus 90 degrees (because the ball is released not up but to the side, so 90 degrees added to the angule build between the arm and the x-axis) g = gravity constant (9.2 km/s^2) h = hight of release.Can be 0 (when the ball is at 270 degrees) to 2 times the arm length (when the ball is at 90 degrees).

 ### Material Weight